Hans Bronsart von Schellendorff: Compositions

 His piano concerto was much favoured by Hans von Bülow, who rated the work as the "most significant one of the so-called Weimar school".
-It was recorded in 1973 by Michael Ponti, and in 2017 by Emmanuel Despax for Hyperion.
+It was recorded in 1973 by Michael Ponti, in 2017 by Emmanuel Despax for Hyperion Records, and in 2022 by Paul Wee for BIS Records.

 Both Bronsart and his wife receive many mentions in Liszt's letters.
 Liszt clearly held their compositions in high regard.
-In a letter of 12 May 1879, to Walter Bache, he writes "On 5th June Bülow conducts the first concert there, at which Bronsart's beautiful and valuable Fruhlings-Fantasie, Bülow's music to Shakespeare's Julius Caesar, and my Faust Symphony will be performed."
+In a letter from 12 May 1879, to Walter Bache, he writes "On 5th June Bülow conducts the first concert there, at which Bronsart's beautiful and valuable Fruhlings-Fantasie, Bülow's music to Shakespeare's Julius Caesar, and my Faust Symphony will be performed."